ThunderIW/ThunderIW/README.md

 - 👋 Hi, I’m @ThunderIW
-- 👀 I’m interested in computer Science, videoGame, and AI
+- 👀 I’m interested in Computer Science, videoGame, and AI
-- 🌱 I’m currently learning Java and C
+- 🌱 I’m currently learning Java, and R Progamming Langauge
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: Discord:
+- 📫 How to reach me: Discord: thunder0818

 <!---
 ThunderIW/ThunderIW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.